KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Block by BKeyport](https://github.com/BKeyport/MMM-Block)

+1. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-1. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Bluebikes by jschless](https://github.com/jschless/MMM-Bluebikes)